brunosg-dev/it-learning-coding-diploma/README.md

 # IT Learning Coding Diploma 🚀

-This repository contains my progress and practical work from the **IT Learning Coding Diploma** program.
+This repository contains my progress and practical work from the **IT Online Learning Coding Diploma** program.

 ## 📚 Course Overview